guybedford/proposal-weak-imports/README.md

 ### Empty Modules

-Consider the case where `'std:module'` itself was not resolved at all in the target environment (eg a missing standard library).
+Consider the case where `'module'` itself was not resolved at all in the target environment (eg a missing standard library).

 In this case, the fallback mechanism in the environment might in some cases want to provide an `empty` module implementation to allow the import to resolve, but just not have any features present.